repaera/polar-ruby/README.md

    - Set up pricing for each product

 4. **Configure Webhooks**
-   - Go to Settings → Webhooks
+   - Go to Settings → Webhooks, then click *Add Endpoint*
    - Add your Rails app's webhook endpoint: `https://yourapp.com/webhooks/polar`
    - Select the events you want to receive:
      - `subscription.created`, `subscription.updated`, `subscription.cancelled`